 Department of Psychology at Illinois State University

-The Graduate Programs in School Psychology draws upon the teaching and research capabilities of more than 40 members of the Department of Psychology, representing all areas of psychology.
-Illinois State University has the largest Department of Psychology in Illinois except for the University of Illinois.
+The Graduate Programs in School Psychology draws upon the teaching and research capabilities of more than 40 members of the Department of Psychology, representing several fields of psychology.
+Illinois State University has the largest psychology department in Illinois except for the University of Illinois.

-Dr. Gary Cates received his training. in educational psychology in an APA- and NASP-approved program in school psychology from Mississippi State University.
+Dr. Gary Cates received his training in educational psychology in an APA- and NASP-approved program in school psychology from Mississippi State University.
 His research includes academic instruction and interventions, data-based decision making, and applied behavior analysis in educational environments.
-He teaches PSY 421 Advanced Behavior Modification and PSY 435 Academic Assessment and Intervention (formerly Diagnostic Procedures), and supervises trainees as part of PSY 435.04 Practicum: Psychoeducational Assessment (which includes intervention) and advanced practica (PSY 590).
-He also coordinates an Academic Intervention Consultation Services and the Multidisciplinary Psychoeducational Assessment Service at the Psychological Services Center (PSC) that provides academic intervention and research services focusing on students with academic difficulties.
+He teaches PSY 421 Advanced Behavior Modification and PSY 435 Academic Assessment and Intervention, and supervises trainees as part of PSY 436.04 Practicum: Psychoeducational Assessment and advanced practica (PSY 590).
+He also coordinates the Academic Intervention Consultation Services and the Multidisciplinary Psychoeducational Assessment Service at the Psychological Services Center (PSC), which provides academic intervention and research services for students with academic difficulties.
 Dr. Cates serves on the editorial boards of the Journal of Behavioral Education and Journal of Evidenced-Based Practices for Schools.
-Dr. Cates is a certified school psychologist.
+Dr. Cates is an Illinois State Board of Education0 (ISBE) licensed school psychologist.

-Dr. Steven E. Landau received his training in school psychology with a specialty in child psychopathology, particularly ADHD, from The University of Iowa.
+Dr. Steven E. Landau received his training in school psychology with a specialty in child psychopathology, particularly attention deficit hyperactivity disorder (ADHD), from The University of Iowa.
 He conducts research on ADHD, bullying, and children's disturbed peer relations.
 Dr. Landau teaches PSY 347 Behavior Disorders in Children, PSY 503 Doctoral Research ProSeminar in School Psychology, and PSY 547 Advanced Child and Adolescent Psychopathology.
 Dr. Landau received Illinois State's College of Arts and Science Outstanding Social Science Researcher Award and the School Psychology Review Editorial Excellence Award.
-He currently serves as Associate Editor of the NASP Communiqué, and is co-chair of the NASP Research Committee.
-He is the recipient of a U.S. Department of Education grant through the Illinois Professional Learners' Partnership, designed to enhance teacher training through collaboration among different departments, universities, and high-need public schools.
-Dr. Landau is a certified school psychologist.
+He currently serves as Associate Editor of the NASP Communiqué, and is Chair of the NASP Research Committee.
+He is the recipient of a U.S. Department of Education grant, through the Illinois Professional Learners' Partnership, designed to enhance teacher training through collaboration among different departments, universities, and high-need public schools.
+Dr. Landau is an ISBE licensed school psychologist.

-Dr. Mark E. Swerdlik, the program coordinator, received his training in school psychology with a specialty in psychological assessment and consultation from Michigan State University.
-His writing and research relate to professional issues in school psychology and psychological assessment, and alternative service delivery, including Problem Solving/Response to Intervention, and reintegration challenges for the National Guard soldiers returning from war.
-He teaches PSY 472 Legal, Ethical, and Professional Issues in School Psychology and PSY 536 Seminar and Practicum in Supervision of School Psychological Services, and supervises trainees as part of PSY 436.04 Psychoeducational Assessment (which includes intervention) and the PSY 590 advanced practica in Head Start and in settings where advanced doctoral trainees provide clinical supervision.
-Dr. Swerdlik also coordinates Child/Adolescent Psychoeducational Assessment Service and the Multidisciplinary Psychoeducational Assessment Service at the Psychological Services Center.
+Dr. Mark E. Swerdlik, the School Psychology program coordinator, received his training in school psychology with a specialty in psychological assessment and consultation from Michigan State University.
+His writing and research focuses on professional issues in school psychology and psychological assessment, alternative service delivery, including Problem Solving/Response to Intervention, and reintegration challenges for National Guard soldiers returning from war.
+He teaches PSY 472 Legal, Ethical, and Professional Issues in School Psychology and PSY 536 Seminar and Practicum in Supervision of School Psychological Services, and supervises trainees as part of PSY 436.04 Psychoeducational Assessment and advanced practica (PSY 590) in Head Start and in settings where advanced doctoral trainees provide clinical supervision.
+Dr. Swerdlik also coordinates Child/Adolescent Psychoeducational Assessment Service and the Multidisciplinary Psychoeducational Assessment Service at the PSC.
 Dr, Swerdlik serves on the editorial boards for the Journal of Psychoeducational Assessment and Journal of Applied School Psychology.
 He also coordinates professional growth workshops for the annual NASP conference, and serves as co-chair for the NASP Graduate Education Workgroup, and serves as the chair of the Directors of University School Psychology Programs.
 Recently, Dr. Swerdlik received a grant from the National Guard Association of Illinois to conduct research on the effectiveness of the Illinois National Guard Reintegration Program for combat veterans who served in Iraq and Afghanistan.
-This grant studies the impact of deployment on their children's school adjustment and their teachers' perceptions of their ability to meet the children's needs in a school setting..
-He is a Fellow of the American Psychological Association-Division 16, and a Diplomate in School Psychology of the American Board of Professional Psychology and the American Board of Assessment Psychology.
-Dr. Swerdlik is a certified school psychologist and a licensed clinical psychologist.
+This grant also funds research on military families.
+He is an APA Division 16 Fellow, and a Diplomate in School Psychology of the American Board of Professional Psychology and the American Board of Assessment Psychology.
+Dr. Swerdlik is an ISBE licensed school psychologist and an Illinois Department of Professional Regulation licensed clinical psychologist.